SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/configure-our-aws-source-cloudformation.md

 id: configure-our-aws-source-cloudformation
 title: Configuring your AWS Source with CloudFormation
 sidebar_label: AWS CloudFormation Configuration
+description: Use CloudFormation to set up AWS products.
 ---

 You can use AWS CloudFormation to leverage AWS products without creating or configuring any AWS infrastructure.
 With AWS CloudFormation, you declare all of your resources and dependencies in a template file.
 The template defines a collection of resources as a single unit called a stack.
 AWS CloudFormation creates and deletes all member resources of the stack together and manages all dependencies between the resources for you.